Pigeon Forge Museums: Where to Interact and Have Fun

 Floyd Garrett’s Muscle Car Museum

 While in Sevierville, head to Floyd Garrett’s Muscle Car Museum.
-This muscle-car mecca houses over 90 American-made cars spanning over 50 years.
-In addition, cars change often so guests can browse different makes and models each time.
-Expect to see GTOs, Firebirds, Camaros and lesser-known muscle cars from 1950s-1970s.
+This muscle-car mecca ranks among the best Pigeon Forge museums and houses over 90 American-made cars spanning 50-plus years.
+In addition, cars change often so guests browse different makes and models each time.
+Expect to see GTOs, Firebirds, Camaros and rare muscle cars from 1950s-1970s.

 The museum is owned and managed by Floyd Garrett, a muscle car expert who has spent over 40 years building his collection.

 Enjoy reading about the top Pigeon Forge museums?
-Check out more family-friendly attractions.
+Check out more family-friendly attractions in Pigeon Forge.